thephm/message_md/docs/guide.md

 # Guide

-This file provides details on how to setup the `message_md` tool JSON configuration files.
+This file provides details on how to setup the `message_md` library's JSON configuration files.

-There are a few files that you need to setup.
+There are a few files that you need to setup:

 1. `people.json` - a row for each person you communicate with across all messaging platforms
 2. `groups.json` - a collection of People